Everything We Know About Cole Swindell’s New Album, ‘All of It’

 "I've had relationships along the way that had more "Ain't Worth the Whiskey"-type endings, and then there were some like this," he shares.
 "Those are the hard ones.
 You still think the world of each other, it just isn't gonna work out."

-While Swindell has yet to release an official track list for his new album or even make the final decision about which of the songs that he's recorded will make the cut, he has provided a few details about while tracks he hopes will make it onto the finished product.
+While Swindell has yet to release an official track list for his new album, he has provided a few details about while tracks he hopes will make it onto the finished product.

 Cole Swindell + More Share What They Learned as Opening Acts